Your iPhone can speak any text to you with these Accessibility settings

 How to enable Speak Screen

-If you're into iBooks but have a hard time reading them on your phone, you can enable Speak Screen and it'll read out the entire screen to you.
-Here's how:
+If you have a hard time reading on your phone, you can enable Speak Screen and it'll read out the entire screen to you.
+Follow the below steps to turn it on.

 - Launch Settings from your Home screen.